NEW: Suspicious substance was oily, New York police official says

-Preliminary tests indicate ricin was found in the letters, New York deputy police commissioner Paul Browne said Wednesday.
+Preliminary tests indicate ricin was found in letters sent this past weekend to New York Mayor Michael Bloomberg, New York deputy police commissioner Paul Browne said Wednesday.

-One of the letters addressed to the mayor's office was opened at the city government's mail facility.
-The second letter to the mayor was opened by Mark Glaze, director of Mayors Against Illegal Guns -- founded and co-chaired by Bloomberg -- in Washington on Sunday.
+The second letter to the mayor was opened by Mark Glaze, director of Mayors Against Illegal Guns – founded and co-chaired by Bloomberg – in Washington on Sunday.
+Browne’s statement appeared to indicate Glaze showed no symptoms.

 Both letters were postmarked in Shreveport, Louisiana, on May 20, the American Postal Workers Union said on its website.